klahrich/chiefhustler/content/diary/46-portfolio-update-mar2022.md

 2. "The rule of 4/5/6"
 </span>

 My golden metrics are EV/GP, EV/EBITDA, and EV/EBIT and I'm looking for values of 4/5/6 on the trailing twelve months financials.
-This is what Buffet paid for Apple in 2016 and it's the golden standard against which everything will be compared.
+This is what Buffett paid for Apple in 2016 and it's the golden standard against which everything will be compared.

 <span style="color: red; font-weight:bold">
 3. "Knowledge = wealth, ignorance = poverty"